Contributing to the advancement of the Sustainable Development Goals agenda

 Gender Diversity

 Great-West Lifeco has set a goal to grow representation of women in management roles to 50% across its business segments by 2030 and as at 2023 year-end was on track to meet this objective.
 In addition, in 2023, 65% of Great-West Lifeco’s Canadian workforce and 45% of its management-level employees in the country were women.
 In recent years, Great-West Lifeco's Canadian companies supported the launch of networking and mentoring groups, such as the Women in Leadership group, and other initiatives for up-and-coming female leaders, focusing on education and inspiration.
-These groups reflect the company’s commitment to diversity and inclusion in the workplace, and in particular support the advancement of women in the organization.

-For its part, Mackenzie Investments’ Mackenzie Global Women’s Leadership Fund and Mackenzie Global Women’s Leadership ETF aim at driving social and governance change through a focus on companies that promote gender diversity and women’s leadership.
+Additionally, Mackenzie Investments’ Mackenzie Global Women’s Leadership Fund and Mackenzie Global Women’s Leadership ETF aim at driving social and governance change through a focus on companies that promote gender diversity and women’s leadership.

 SDG 7